Spreadcat/ansible-dbv-motion/README.md

   This parameter is usually unset.
 Set it to `absent` and define the parameter `dest` in order to remove old configuration files.

-  This defaults to whatever the default setting for the parameter `state` in the module `file` in ansible is set to (usually: `present`).
+  This defaults to whatever the default setting for the parameter `state` in the module `file` in ansible is set to (usually `present`).

 * **motion_config[x][dest]** string